 Can you be my primary care physician?

-No. We are fully licensed physicians with a specialty practice in osteopathic manipulative medicine and neuromusculoskeletal medicine.
+Not at this time.
+Taking a break from primary care.
+We are fully licensed physicians with a specialty practice in osteopathic manipulative medicine and neuromusculoskeletal medicine and lifestyle medicine.
 We will happily work with your other health care providers, including primary care physicians as appropriate.

 Do you take Insurance?

 We take most major insurances.
+We do NOT take Medicare or Medicaid at this time.
 Please call to find out if your plan is covered.
 You may need to contact your insurance company to find out specifics about your coverage.
 Patients with HMO plans need to contact their primary care physician for a referral before their appointment.
 Please note that we are a specialist practice.

 Do you treat people after motor vehicle accidents or work with workman’s compensation?